Our Best Horror Board Games Recommendation

 - This game is good for ages 13 and up and for 3 to 6 players.

-- The game lasts about 90 minutes, so it’s an extra-long option.
+- The game lasts about 90 minutes, so it’s an extra-long board games for a spooky halloween.

 - This game components may be low-quality on arrival.